maya-leblanc/maya-leblanc.github.io/_pages/about.md

   enabled: false
 ---

-Hello!
-I am Maya, an undergraduate engineering student at McMaster University.

-I build things, research things, and compete.
-My work spans robotic systems and manipulation, hardware design, and independent scientific research, from building a mind-controlled robotic hand to founding my own research initiative at 17.
+Hi!
+I am Maya, an engineering student at McMaster University.
+I've built a mind-controlled robotic hand, published independent scientific research twice, and founded my own research initiative at 17 - and across those projects the throughline is the same: I build the instruments and test rigs that turn open physical problems into working systems.

-Currently I conduct research in robotic grasp planning and manipulation under Dr. Gary Bone in McMaster's Department of Mechanical Engineering, and serve as Communications and Mechanical Subteam member on McMaster's Mars Rover Team, leading the end-to-end communications system from concept through field deployment.
+I'm currently an undergraduate robotics researcher with Dr. Gary Bone (McMaster Mechanical Engineering, Robotics & Manufacturing Automation Lab), developing a novel grasp-planning algorithm and validating it on realistic depth-sensor data through a custom ROS 2 / Gazebo perception-to-planning pipeline.
+I also serve on McMaster's Mars Rover Team, leading the rover's end-to-end communications system from concept through field deployment.

-I am driven toward robotics hardware and systems engineering, progressively deepening from software and simulation into mechanical design and electrical systems, with a materials engineering foundation that sharpens how I think and build in the physical world.
+I build deliberately across the stack, from software and simulation into mechanical design and electrical systems, on a materials engineering foundation.
+My goal is to bring that breadth to robotic and mechatronic systems in aerospace and defense.

 ---